MethaneRain/Python/Jupyter-Notebooks/Weather-Notebooks/Thredds-Model-Notebooks/README.md

 data = ncss.get_data(query)
 ```

-* Using a recurisve search from the top catalog to your desired product:
+<h3> Using a recurisve search from the top catalog to your desired product:</h3>

 ex: National Blend of Models (NMB) CONUS Gridded Forecast